-In August 2019, almost six months before the emergence of COVID, the Trump Administration changed the national rule governing whether a non-citizen is "likely to become a public charge" and so ineligible for admission to the United States or for an adjustment of status to be able to work in the United States.375 In particular, the rule change redefined "public charge" to mean "an alien who receives one or more public benefits," defining benefits to include Medicaid, subject to exceptions.376 Public health advocates expressed concern that this change would discourage immigrants from seeking health care, leaving children without vaccines and families without essential treatment.377 Indeed, immigrant individuals did refrain from seeking health benefits for which they were legally eligible, fearful that they would become ineligible to work in the United States.378 prison grievance process "was 'not capable of use to obtain some relief' from COVID [because] . . . it did not fit the problem Plaintiffs were facing").
+In August 2019, almost six months before the emergence of COVID, the Trump Administration changed the national rule governing whether a non-citizen is "likely to become a public charge" and so ineligible for admission to the United States or for an adjustment of status to be able to work in the United States.375 In particular, the rule change redefined "public charge" to mean "an alien who receives one or more public benefits," defining benefits to include Medicaid, subject to exceptions.376 Public health advocates expressed concern that this change would discourage immigrants from seeking health care, leaving children without vaccines and families without essential treatment.377 Indeed, immigrant individuals did refrain from seeking health benefits for which they were legally eligible, fearful that they would become ineligible to work in the United States.378 administrative claim was still pending as of June 5, 2020.
+See Valentine v.
+Collier, No. 4:2-CV-1115, 2020 WL 3491999, at 6-7 (S.D.
+Tex.
+June 27, 2020) (finding that the prison grievance process "was 'not capable of use to obtain some relief' from COVID [because] . . . it did not fit the problem Plaintiffs were facing").